How To Answer an Arizona Debt Collection Court Summons

 How Do You Respond to an Arizona Court Summons for Debt Collection?

-Respond to each of the numbered claims in the complaint.
+Respond to each numbered claim in the complaint.

-Briefly explain your responses and raise any defenses you have.
+Briefly explain your responses and raise any defenses that apply to you.

 File your answer with the court and deliver a copy to the person suing you (or their lawyer, if they have one).

-To start, you need to get a blank copy of the court’s official answer form.
-You can download it from the court website or go to the court in person and ask for a copy.
-You can also use the court’s e-filing system to fill out your form, but there is an additional charge to print the completed form.
+To get started, you’ll need a blank copy of the court’s official answer form.
+You can download it from the court website or visit the courthouse in person to request a copy.
+Many courts also offer an e-filing system that allows you to complete and submit your answer online, though that may come with a fee.

-The answer form is three pages; the first page looks like this:
+The first page of the answer form looks like this:

 Step 1: Fill Out Your Case Information

 First, make sure you have the summons and complaint handy.
-These documents contain all the case information you’ll need to provide at the top of the answer form.
-Fill out your name and information on the top left-hand portion of the form.
-If you’re representing yourself, check the “Self” box.
-You can write “N/A” under “Lawyer’s Bar Number” if you’re representing yourself.
+These documents list the case details you’ll need to complete the top section of the answer form.
+Fill out your name and contact information in the top left corner of the form.
+If you’re representing yourself, check the “Self” box and write “N/A” under “Lawyer’s Bar Number.”

-Then fill out the court name and information, the case number, and the plaintiff’s (the person suing you) and defendant’s (you) information.
-Again, all of this information should be on the summons and complaint forms.
+Next, fill out the court’s name, the case number, and the name of the plaintiff (the person suing you) and the defendant (you).
+You’ll find all of this information on your summons and complaint.

 Step 2: Respond to Each Item on the Answer Form